Keyruu/oblivion/content/MacOS/Raycast.md

 This can encode and decode Base64 strings.
 This also comes in handy for secrets in Kubernetes because those are always Base64 encoded.
 And if I quickly wanna add or change a secret this is a real lifesaver.

 ## JWT
 For quickly looking into JWTs I always used https://jwt.io which still is a very cool site.
 But pasting your "secure" token into a website you don't own just feels wrong.
-Meet the JWT extension which just looks at the token in your clipboard and let's you search through it.
+Meet the JWT extension which just looks at the token in your clipboard and lets you search through it.

 ## Color Picker
 I'm also doing design and my own website in my free time and I often need to yoink a color from a website or picture to adjust my color scheme.
 For this the color picker is just awesome.